n00btube/sm-attack-frozen/README.md

 # Warning

-This is an early, buggy version of the patch.

-Limitations:
+This is not fully tested yet.
+Bugs may lurk.

+Current status:

-1. Metroids are still platforms when frozen, or else they’d latch onto Samus when she jumps through them.
+1. Metroids are still platforms when frozen.
+The alternative is untested.
-2. Kihunters die, but their wings remain until thawing.
-I assume this is a problem due to them being possessors.
-3. Finding a way to clip into a frozen enemy (jump-through-ceiling glitch) probably hurts Samus.
-4. Any enemy with a non-standard hitbox doesn’t die; Samus passes through harmlessly.
-E.g. Space Pirates.
+2. Possessors like Kihunters are untested.
+3. Glitching into frozen enemies *probably* mimics the vanilla game.
+4. Space Pirates (“special gfx/hitbox” enemies) **do** die.

 # Description